skizap/The-Inspector/DEPLOYMENT.md

 - Git installed and configured
 - GitHub account (for GitHub integration)
 - Vercel or Netlify account (free tier is sufficient)
-- OpenAI API key (get from https://platform.openai.com/api-keys)
+- OpenAI API key (for OpenAI provider) OR OpenRouter API key (for OpenRouter provider - recommended)
+- Get OpenAI key from: https://platform.openai.com/api-keys
+- Get OpenRouter key from: https://openrouter.ai/keys (recommended for access to multiple models)

 ## Deployment to Vercel (Recommended)